aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/ellipse/_index.md

 {{% alert color="primary" %}}

-In this topic, we will introduce developers about adding ellipse shapes to their slides using Aspose.Slides for Java.
-Aspose.Slides for Java provides an easier set of APIs to draw different kinds of shapes with just a few lines of code.
+In this topic, we will introduce developers about adding ellipse shapes to their slides using Aspose.Slides for Node.js via Java.
+Aspose.Slides for Node.js via Java provides an easier set of APIs to draw different kinds of shapes with just a few lines of code.

 {{% /alert %}}